KPO-2020-2021/zad5_3-ArturZiolkowski1999/README.md

 ## Structure

-Difference between 5.2 and 5.1 version of this project is that there is class sceneObject instead of Geometrical bloc.
+Difference between 5.3 and 5.3 version of this project is that there lists of drones and lists of obstacles are std::vectors of shared pointers. in last verersion there was simple static table of drone and dynamic std::vector of simple pointers on obstacles.
-This class have virtual metods, which are overrided in child clases.
-And scene class consists of std::vector of pointers on sceneObjects.
-Clases Plateau, Ridge an Picket has overrided methods of sceneObjeckts.
+In this version collision menagment was added too.